How to Identify and Overcome False Humility

 The old me was found guilty of fake humility.
 In my mind, I honestly believed I was humble.
 Turns out, I was un-self-aware.
 Did this happen to you as well?

-Remember you’re in a judgment-free zone.
-The exercise is about being honest with ourselves so that we can take steps to achieve self-growth.
+Remember, you’re in a judgment-free zone.
+The exercise is about being honest with ourselves to take steps to achieve self-growth.

 How to Overcome False Humility in 14 Steps